 Edgar finally works up the nerve to ask out Betty and the two go on a couple of awkward dates.
 But when Betty is introduced to Carl, she's instantly smitten, and so is he.
 One evening Edgar is watching Betty's window and sees her and Carl making love.
 In a rage, he lures Carl over, murders him with a fire poker and buries his body under floorboards in a room he keeps locked.
 From then on out, he begins to sink deeper into madness; haunted by the sound of Carl's still-beating heart...

 A low-budget, low-key, set-bound psychological horror tale from Brigadier Film Associates; this was basically swept under the rug during its day and has since been pretty much forgotten.
 And that's not really much of a surprise since it was made the same year as the controversial PEEPING TOM and the extremely popular PSYCHO; both expertly made films with strong psycho-sexual content.
 Despite the fact this isn't as good as the two aforementioned films, it's still well worth watching.
 Payne gives a well-modulated performance as an awkward, reclusive man gradually becoming unglued.
 Walsh and the very expressive Corri are also good in their roles.
 The Victorian era production design is passable, though not particularly detailed.

 The film deals almost exclusively with the three aforementioned characters, though small roles are played by Selma Vaz Diaz (maid), John Scott and John Martin (detectives who show up at the very end), Annette Carell (landlady) and David Lander (jeweler).
+Brian Clemens co-scripted.
 The film may have been released as late as 1963 here in America.